 Strictly Come Dancing 2018: who is top of the leaderboard?

-How many points did each celebrity get in week one and beyond?
+How many points did each celebrity get in the latest episode?
 We'll be updating this page each week as the judges' scores are revealed

 It’s time to conquer that Charleston, to chisel that cha-cha-cha, to rule the rumba – the dance for the Glitterball trophy has begun.